 The Change in Control Plan provides for severance payments and benefits in the event of a change in control of the Company followed within two years by an executive's termination of employment either without cause or for good reason ("double trigger").
 Payments under the Change in Control Plan are triggered by (a) termination of employment by the Company without cause or (b) termination of employment by the employee within 90 days of an event giving him or her good reason to so terminate (such termination without cause or for good reason, a "Qualifying Termination").
 The definition of cause is identical to the definition of cause in the employment agreements discussed above.
-Good reason consists of a material reduction in the nature and scope of the participant's responsibilities, authority or duties; a reduction in the participant's base salary below the participant's highest base salary during the 120-day period prior to or any time following a change in control, annual incentive compensation below the articipant's average annual incentive compensation for the then-past three full fiscal years prior to the change in control, entrol, are inclusion of the participant's principal work location by more than 50 miles; or notice of the Company's intention to cancel or not renew his employment agreement.
+Good reason consists of a material reduction in the nature and scope of the participant's responsibilities, authority or duties; a reduction in the participant's base salary below the participant's highest base salary during the 120-day period prior to or any time following a change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation below that received during the 120-day period prior to the change in control, equity-based compensation